Musk threatens to walk away from Twitter deal

 The Twitter sale agreement allows Musk to get out of the deal if there is a “material adverse effect” caused by the company.
 It defines that as a change that negatively affects Twitter’s business or financial conditions.

-In the letter, Musk attorney Mike Ringler points to a spat over a June 1 letter from Twitter in which the company said its information obligations are limited to facilitating the closing of the sale.
+The letter signed by Musk attorney Mike Ringler that copied other lawyers, points to a spat over a June 1 letter from Twitter in which the company said its information obligations are limited to facilitating the closing of the sale.
 It says Twitter is obligated to provide data for any reasonable business purpose needed to complete the deal.

 Twitter also has to cooperate with Musk’s effort to get the financing for the deal, including providing information that’s “reasonably requested” by Musk, the letter states.